 Ann’s second novel, The Promise, takes place in 1900 on Galveston Island at the time of America’s worst natural disaster.
 It was shortlisted for the Walter Scott Prize for Historical Fiction, was the finalist for the Spur Award for Best Western Historical Fiction, and was a finalist for the Ohioana Book Award for Fiction.

 Ann was born and raised in Kettering, Ohio, a suburb of Dayton.
 She graduated from Wright State University in Dayton with a Bachelor of Arts in Social Work and earned a Master of Arts in Sociology from the University of Houston.
 She has been a social worker in psychiatric and nursing home facilities and taught sociology at Wharton County Junior College in Texas.
-She is a member of the Texas Institute of Letters.
+She was inducted into the Texas Institute of Letters.

 Historical Novel Society